 The official Arabic translation of Surah 4:34, “Men are the protectors and maintainers of women, because Allah has given the one more (strength) than the other, and because they support them from their means.
 Therefore the righteous women are devoutly obedient, and guard in (the husband’s) absence what Allah would have them guard.
 As to those women on whose part ye fear disloyalty and ill-conduct, admonish them (first), (Next), refuse to share their beds, (And last) beat them (lightly); but if they return to obedience, seek not against them Means (of annoyance): For Allah is Most High, great (above you all).”

 Uranus with Pluto can be sexual revolution.
-But it could also be cyber sex and internet porn especially when you put Lilith in there.
+But it could also be cyber sex and internet porn.
 How many men have become addicted to this erotic junk food?
 Like plastic milkshake it’s OK in very small doses.
 But how many women feel they have to behave like porn stars?
 That they are prudes if they don’t dig anal sex.
-And it has now reached the stage that a furry cat is consider abnormal.
+And it has now reached the stage that a furry “cat” is consider abnormal.
 I find it ironic that while our Muslim sisters are encouraged to cover up, western women are stripping off to painful extremes in an effort to please their men.